OpusClip vs Zoupyu

 Free tier (no card)

-3 videos free
+3 videos free, no watermark

-60 credits/mo (watermark)
+60 min/mo (watermark)

-Last verified May 2026.
+Last verified July 2026.
 OpusClip info from their pricing page.

 The price gap

-Pay ₹499 once.
-Or $15 every month, forever.
+Pay once per video.
+Or $15+ every month, forever.

 YOUR PICK